Carolina College of Natural Health Sciences

 Red onion brings a purple hue to white and green.
 A fresh, lively, light summer snack.

-Is White Beans with Parsley & Onion Good for My Ayurvedic Diet?
+Is White Beans with Parsley & Onion a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'White Beans with Parsley & Onion' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.